lettie-roach/analysis_antarctic-asym/README.md

 # analysis_antarctic-asym

-## Code for the figures and analysis in `Asymmetry in the seasonal cycle of Antarctic sea ice due to insolation', submitted to Nature Geoscience
+## Code for the figures and analysis in `Asymmetry in the seasonal cycle of Antarctic sea ice driven by insolation', acccepted at Nature Geoscience

-Paper citation: XX
+Paper citation: TBU

 Analysis code developed by LR, with help from IE and TW.
-The WE15 model was developed by XX and is available in its original form XX.
+The WE15 model was developed by Wagner and Eisenman (2015, Journal of Climate) and is available in its original form at http://eisenman.ucsd.edu/code.html.

 This repository contains: